Find me on Substack »

 The Pulse of Ten Thousand Wings

-NEARLY TWO HOURS BEFORE DAWN, the New Mexican desert is cold and still, silent and honest.
+Nearly two hours before dawn, the New Mexican desert is cold and still, silent and honest.
 Well, mostly honest.
-Stars cast the only light, the backdrop to a mountain range in silhouette to my west.
-In every other direction the slate desert dark and night sky meet at the horizon.
-I can neither see nor smell the juniper and mesquite shrubs around me.
+Stars cast the only dim light on juniper and mesquite shrubs around me.
 I hear only the rustling nylon of my down jacket and the crackling of my footsteps through desiccated grasses and brush.
 And then, from the darkness, I hear a sweet, hollow honk.
 Then another.
-And then a few more – proclamations for what is to come.
+And then a few more — proclamations for what is to come.

 By 6:40AM, now light enough for me to see, the geese are a packed mass of kinetic energy.
 Each adult is clean white with black wing tips, beady black eyes, and a wedged red bill.
 The young geese are dirty white.
 They swim and surface-dip head first.
 They rear back and up on the water to test their wings with a few determined flaps.
 The honking builds, like an L.A. traffic jam with everyone pounding the horn.

 From the west comes faint new honking.
 Incoming.
 Two thousand more white geese approach like an airborne infantry.
 They disburse and glide in at various steep angles.
 Before landing, each one pulls into a stall with a dozen or so flaps and then lands, with more grace than commotion, among the swarming flock.
 As each goose touches down, its energy of flight becomes the energy of more honking, dipping, paddling.
 The geese are now more tightly packed, with yet even more kinetic force … and potential energy.